Improve your Chinese in one of Asia’s most dynamic cities.

 Note: The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.

-The head instructors for the language courses are:
+The head instructor for the language courses is:

 Local university faculty are hired to teach different sections of the Chinese language courses and trained language tutors are assigned to support students on an individual basis.